-Whether you’re training for a sprint triathlon or your next Ironman, it is common to injure your foot or ankle.
+Whether you're training for a sprint triathlon or your next Ironman race, it is common for an athlete to injure your foot or ankle.

 Here's the good news: It's rare to suffer a foot injury from swimming.
 So you're you're already 1/3 of the way to injury-free success!

 My mission is to get you the others 2/3 of the way.
 To train for your triathlon without having to worry about foot or ankle pain.
-To keep you healthy so you are able to keep doing what you love to do.
-I’m here to partner with you to help you reach your goals.
+To keep you healthy so you are able to keep doing the competition you love to do.
+I'm here to partner with you to help you reach your performance goals.

 The Most Common Triathlon Foot Injuries Include:

 The Achilles' tendon is a strong tendon that attaches to the back of your heel.
 It's can be injured as a result of both biking and running.
 The pain may start intermittently, but don't wait.
 Achilles' tendon pain can quickly become debilitating.
 It will keep you out of your training longer than you'd like.

 I know this pain well.
 I suffered with Achilles tendonitis when I was training for my first half-marathon.
 It made me have to skip the first race I was training for and reset my expectations.
 I don't want you to have to go through that.
 I got past it though, and was able to reach my goal and finished my first half-marathon.

 The sooner you come in to get your Achilles tendon pain checked, the sooner I can get you back to running and biking without pain.

 The IT band is a long strap of connective tissue that extends from the hip down the outside of the leg and connects to the side of the knee.
 Seems a little high up for a podiatrist?
 Well the cause of IT band syndrome is often due to instability of the feet.